Table of Contents

-Keep in mind that you can love someone and still acknowledge that the relationship isn’t healthy.
+Keep in mind that you can love someone and still acknowledge that the relationship is an unhealthy relationship.

-When you meet someone new, you fall in love with them considering them to be your perfect mate.
-Slowly with time your partner’s behaviors change, the way they treat you is different and the relationship becomes rocky.
+When you meet someone new, you fall in love considering them to be your perfect mate.
+Slowly with time your toxic partner’s behaviors change, the way they treat you is different and the relationship becomes rocky.

 This is when your partner’s mask starts to crack and fall off, and they begin to display their true self.

-The beginning of the relationship moved very quickly and seemed so perfect which is called the ‘love bombing phase’ of a toxic relationship.
+The beginning of the relationship moved very quickly and seemed so perfect which is called the ‘love bombing phase’ of abusive relationships.

 For the remainder of the relationship and long after the relationship has finally ended you will be in love with the person that you first met.

-The person that you consider yourself to love never existed.
+The person that you say you love never existed.

-Toxic people have the ability to mirror your needs and pretend to be everything that you would want in a mate.
-They hide behind a mask until they have you completely under their spell and in love with the person they portrayed.
+Toxic people have the ability to mirror your needs and pretend to be everything that you would want in a partner.
+They hide behind a mask until they have you completely under their spell and in love with the person they pretended to be.